 If, as the physicists continue to reveal, there is no time simply space, then the painter, if so compelled is able to prove the hypothesis.
 Through the act of making a painting the artist is faced with the objective of the transmutation of simple materials into something other than.
-The application of paint to surface through placing color or texture in a certain order to unlock form, or for that matter formlessness and in so doing creates a proof of the human ability to transform or “transubstantiate” the material into the ineffable.
+The application of paint to surface through placing color or texture in a certain order to unlock form, or for that matter formlessness and in so doing creates a proof of the human ability to transform or “transubstantiate” the material into an otherness, beyond words..

 And as the viewer stands in front of this object in space, an object that allows a movement within a picture plane and beyond superficial, one is in the position of witnessing a timelessness created by this process.